Fasusiesther/alx-low_level_programming/0x09-static_libraries/README.md

-My Readme files on 0x09-c on Static Libraries
+My first resdme of 0x09 -c of Static libraries